This website uses cookies

 Nobody was to acknowledge or discuss it.

-Almost as if giving the weighty monster that this kind of depression is, too much attention, would only breathe new bite into its bark.
-The opposite was true.
 We know that now and there’s a lot of support strategies and therapies designed to assist sufferers.

 One of the big steps to recovery or management at least, depending on the specific disorder, was soon recognized as that illusive ‘acknowledgement.’